What is performance management?

 5 things a performance management system must do

-1. Define and set goals
+1. Define and set company goals

 2. Set clear expectations

-This needs to be done for both managers and employees, and the main consideration is that expectations must be manageable.
+Performance management programs must do this for both managers and employees, and the main consideration is that expectations must be manageable.
 A below-par performer won’t start improving immediately, and even your best people will have off-weeks and may not achieve consistently.

 3. Set the standard